brocaar/chirpstack-application-server/docs/content/use/frame-logging.md

 # Frame logging

-LoRa App Server makes it possible to log frames sent and received by a gateway or device in realtime.
+ChirpStack Application Server makes it possible to log frames sent and received by a gateway or device in realtime.
 To use this feature, you first need to go to the gateway or device detail page.
-Once you are on this page, open the **Live LoRaWAN frame logs** tab.
+Once you are on this page, open the **LoRaWAN frames** tab.

 **Note:** This is a feature for debugging the communication between the network-server and your devices.
 Do not use this for integration with your applications.

-As soon as you open this page, LoRa App Server will subscribe to the frames sent / received by the selected gateway or device.
+As soon as you open this page, ChirpStack Application Server will subscribe to the frames sent / received by the selected gateway or device.
 Once a frame is sent or received, it will be displayed without the need to refresh the page.